 Take valsartan as prescribed for the dose and time directed.
 You should take the drug at the same time each day.

 You can take it with or without food.
 Store the drug at room temperature.
 Keep it away from heat and moisture.

 If you miss a dose, take it as soon as you remember.
 If it’s close to your next dose, just take the one dose.
 Do not take extra valsartan to offset a missed dose.

 The usual starting dose in valsartan tablets is 80 mg or 160 mg once daily, according to the drug’s label.
 A doctor may increase the dosage after one to two weeks of therapy.
-The maximum dosage is one 320 mg tablet once daily as needed to control blood pressure.
+The maximum dosage is one 320 mg tablet once daily as needed to control blood pressure in adults.

 - Valsartan 80 mg

 A doctor may prescribe drugs that combine valsartan with other active ingredients to lower blood pressure.
 These formulas include valsartan and hydrochlorothiazide (HCTZ) and amlodipine, valsartan and hydrochlorothiazide (HCTZ).